 What are the Healthy Carbs that you should Love?

-- Fruits and Vegetables: while following an Indian low-carb diet, people generally ignore the fruits and vegetables!
+while following an Indian low-carb diet, people generally ignore fruits and vegetables!
 But these are the healthiest foods of all.
-According to a study report published by the American Institute for Cancer Research and the World Cancer Research Fund, you can prevent art least 20 percent of all cancers by including 5 to 10 servings of fruits and vegetables in your daily diet.
-Another study has proved that the risk of coronary heart disease falls by four percent for every one serving increase of fruits and vegetables each day.
+According to a study report published by the American Institute for Cancer Research and the World Cancer Research Fund, you can prevent at least 20 percent of all cancers by including 5 to 10 servings of fruits and vegetables in your daily diet.
+Another study has proved that the risk of coronary heart disease falls by four percent for everyone serving the increase of fruits and vegetables each day.
 Adequate consumption of fruits and vegetables also yields positive effects on bone density.

-- Beans: Beans are healthy carbohydrates which can prevent cancer.
+Beans are healthy carbohydrates that can prevent cancer.
 It is known for preventing the reappearance of colon cancer.
-Research suggests that beans can prevent constipation, lower cholesterol and brings down the risks of coronary heart disease.
-The nutrients present in beans include protein, folate, potassium, magnesium, fiber and other minerals.
+Research suggests that beans can prevent constipation, lower cholesterol, and brings down the risks of coronary heart disease.
+The nutrients present in beans include protein, folate, potassium, magnesium, fiber, and other minerals.

-Taking in to mind all the tips mentioned above , we have planned an Indian version of the Atkins diet plan (low carb and high protein diet ), This will really help you in losing tremendous amount of weight in an healthy manner.
+Taking into mind all the tips mentioned above, we have planned an Indian version of the Atkins diet plan (low carb and high protein diet ), This will really help you in losing a tremendous amount of weight in a healthy manner.